is8ac/bnn/status.md

 - Communication latency: Each update, the master must send a copy of the weights to all workers, and then each worker must send its updates back to the master.
 The weights and updates are many gigabytes for a moderately large model.

 ### Many updates
-The number of updates requires increases with number of layers.
+The number of updates required increases with number of layers.
 Theoretically worse case, it is exponential with number of layers.
 In practice, for a variety of reasons, it it is not nearly so bad, but still, it is superlinear with number of layers.
-After great effort, some Google people trained resent50 to 76% in 2500 updates.
+After great effort, some Google people trained resnet50 to 76% in 2500 updates.
 This was a lot of work.
 They used a mini-batch size of 65536.

 # Goals